minetest/minetest/doc/README.txt

 --------------
 - Map is stored in a directory, which can be removed to generate a new map.
 - There is a command-line option for it: --map-dir
-- As default, it is located in:
+- For a RUN_IN_PLACE build, it is located in:
 		../map
 - Otherwise something like this:
 	Windows: C:\Documents and Settings\user\Application Data\minetest\map